 This is consistent with another line of evidence: the Holy Lord relates intimately with babies:

 Psalm 22:10 . . . from my mother’s womb you have been my God.
+(NIV)

-Isaiah 46:3 Listen to me, O house of Jacob, . . you whom I have upheld since you were conceived, and have carried since your birth.
+Isaiah 46:3 Listen to me, O house of Jacob, . . you whom I have upheld since you were conceived, and have carried since your birth.(NIV)

-God’s covenant with the Israelites was ratified by circumcision, which usually focused not on those old enough to believe or commit themselves to God, but on eight day old babies (Genesis 17:10-14; Leviticus 12:3).
+God’s covenant with the Israelites was ratified by circumcision, which usually focused not on those old enough to believe or commit themselves to God, but on eight-day-old babies (Genesis 17:10-14; Leviticus 12:3).

 If the Old Testament speaks of tiny babies having a special relationship with God, we find something even more startling in the New Testament.
 Of John the Baptist we read:

-Yes, John had a spiritual call on his life, but he was still human.
+Yes, John had a special call on his life, but he was still human.
 For most of us, God is embarrassingly bigger than our theology.
 How could the Holy Spirit of God remain in someone not cleansed from the stain of original sin?
 For baby John to be Spirit-filled while still in the womb, God must have some way of counteracting the effect of original sin in those too young for saving faith.
 Let’s not forget that all salvation is underserved and by grace.

 Nevertheless, from what we saw earlier, there is still hope for the offspring of non-Christians.
 If it were possible for any babies to be defiled in the sight of God, it would be those born to pagans who dedicated their babies as the supreme act of worship to a god that repulses the one, true God.
-However, the Lord calls such babies, sacrificed to demons (1 Corinthians 10:20) “innocent.”
+However, the Lord calls such babies, sacrificed to demons (1 Corinthians 10:20) “innocent”:

 From that last powerful sentence, Luis Palau draws the wonderful thought that since the loving Lord of the impossible knows precisely how long each person will live, “every life is a complete life” (Source).
 There is such beauty in that thought that it is hard to let it go, and yet we are rightly repulsed by the thought that the sickening grief felt by parents is caused by the God of compassion.